Skip to main content

 Confidence and Evidence

-- Basis: The Urantia Book directly documents the Himalayan-highland origin of humanity at UB 63:0.2, 63:1.1, 64:3.1, and 64:5.2.
-The Himalayan mountain-origin traditions across Tibetan, Nepalese, and Bhutanese cultures preserve specifically-distinctive origin content that matches the UB's geographic claim.
-The Siwalik-region paleoanthropological record provides archaeological corroboration of the general geographic-historical claim.
-The specifically-distinctive mountain-origin pattern distinguishes the Himalayan traditions from the broader world religious-cultural origin-narrative context.
+• Basis: The Urantia Book directly documents the Himalayan highland origin of humanity at UB 63:0.2, 63:1.1, 64:3.1, and 64:5.2.
+The mountain-origin traditions across Tibetan, Nepalese, and Bhutanese cultures preserve distinctive content that matches the geographic claim.
+The Siwalik paleoanthropological record offers archaeological corroboration of the broader picture.
+The distinctive mountain-origin pattern sets the Himalayan traditions apart from the wider world of origin narratives.

 Related Decoder Articles